hackbg/fadroma/crates/fadroma-ensemble/README.md

 To start testing with ensemble `ContractHarness` has to be implemented for each contract and registered by the `ContractEnsemble`.
 This approach allows a lot of flexibility for testing contracts.
 Mock implementations can be created, contract methods can be overridden, `Bank` interactions are also possible.

 ### ContractHarness
+`ContractHarness` defines entrypoints to any contract: `init`, `handle`, `query`.
+In order to implement contract we can use `DefaultImpl` from existing contract code, or override contract methods.
 ```rust
 // Here we create a ContractHarness implementation for an Oracle contract
 use path::to::contracts::oracle;